MCP Integration

 Ready to debug webhooks from your AI assistant?

 Connect your AI coding tool to Hooklistener in under a minute.
-Create endpoints, inspect payloads, and monitor uptime — all from the terminal.
+15 tools for endpoints, actions, requests, uptime, and storage — all from the terminal.